PhillyChien/clarity-poc/infra/HOW_TO.md

 - Build and push Docker images to ACR through GitHub Actions (You can use workflow_dispatch to trigger the deployment)

+- Setup JWT RSA Key in Key Vault (You can use scripts/store_jwt_key.sh to store the key pair in Key Vault)

 ## Part 2: Deploy Application Infrastructure

 ```bash